OKyne1/ot_genome_project/1_nanopore_data_qc/README.md

 #### Usage:
 Needs to be run from an environment with pycoQC installed
 ```
-Barcode_split --summary_file path/to/file/sequencing_summary.txt --output_dir OUTPUT_DIR --output_unclassified
+pycoQC --summary_file ./path/sequencing_summary.txt --html_outfile HTML_OUTFILE --min_pass_qual MIN_PASS_QUAL
 ```
-This will produce separate files for each barcode, these then need to be run with pycoQC to generate an output (e.g. [pycoqc_barcode_12.html](./pycoqc12.html)
+The correct min pass qual needs to be selected (otherwise the results will be wrong and confusing), refer back to the run-report for this value.
+If basecalling was rerun, ensure that the correct run-report is chosen.

 #### Splitting the summary file:
 ```
+Barcode_split --summary_file path/to/file/sequencing_summary.txt --output_dir OUTPUT_DIR --output_unclassified
 ```
+This will produce separate files for each barcode, these then need to be run with pycoQC to generate an output (e.g. [pycoqc_barcode_12.html](./pycoqc12.html))

 #### Things to check:
-1.
+1. Read length distributions (all and individual barcodes), we have been trying to maximise reads >10,000.
+2. Quality scores, how much data is lost due?
+Are some barcodes worse than others?
+3. Reads per barcode, how even are these and how many unclassified reads are there?
+Often over representation of a barcode could suggest higher DNA fragmentation in this sample.
+4. Channel activity over time, the more red/yellow the better.
+Low activity in many of the pores may suggest the presence of bubbles.

 ## Read Ratios
+### Joining files
+### Mapping to mouse (+ lambda phage)
+### Quantification